joseph-liew/Diverse-Assign/README.md

 - Or should we unbalanced admixture of gender education?
 - If so, how much?

 This is mentally tedious.
 Furthermore, when we try to use CSP optimisation implementation, this is very challenging to implement and optimise.
-How should we write a CSP algorithm to cover *N* number of profile features.
+How should we write a CSP algorithm to cover *N* number of profile features?

 ## Software Engineering Features ##